A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

-\textbf{Case 3: Partial Displacement Observation (Input Sequence Length = 9).} Extending the temporal window to eight steps restores the model's ability to identify both modal frequencies, even under partial observation.
-As shown in Figure~\ref{fig:2D_modal_spectra}(c), the spectrum again exhibits clear peaks at the correct modal frequencies.
-The longer temporal context allows the transformer to implicitly capture delayed intermodal correlations that would otherwise require direct spatial measurements.
+\emph{Case 3: Partial Displacement Observation ($n=4$ input tokens).} Extending the temporal window to four delayed observations restores the model's ability to identify both modal frequencies, even under partial observation.
+As seen in the third panel of Figure~\ref{fig:2D_spectrum}, the spectrum again exhibits clear peaks at the correct modal frequencies.
+Correspondingly, Figure~\ref{fig:2D_case3} shows that the model accurately predicts the response from the delayed observations of the first DOF.
+The longer temporal context allows the Transformer to implicitly capture delayed intermodal correlations that would otherwise require direct spatial measurements.
 This highlights a fundamental trade-off between spatial observability and temporal context in attention-based modeling of dynamical systems, directly analogous to the classical delay-coordinate embedding principle where temporal history compensates for missing state variables.

+The attention maps in Figure \ref{fig:2D_attention} provide additional insight into the role of temporal context.
+In the full-observation case with $n=3$ input tokens, the attention pattern is relatively stable over time, suggesting that the model learns a consistent use of the available displacement history.
+The partial-observation case with $n=3$ input tokens behaves differently.
+Its attention map exhibits rapid switching of attention among the available lags, therefore suggesting that the model has not learned a stable delay-coordinate representation of the coupled state.
+Instead, with only a short scalar history, attention appears to select among delayed samples in a phase-dependent manner.
+When the partial-observation window is increased to $n=4$ input tokens, the attention becomes more structured across a broader set of delays.
+This longer scalar history enables the model to form a richer implicit delay representation.

-In summary, these results demonstrate that transformer-based representations can recover multi-modal linear dynamics when provided with sufficient information—either through direct access to spatial degrees of freedom or through extended temporal context that enables implicit state reconstruction.
-However, as in the single-DOF case, the attention mechanism remains constrained by the non-negativity of its coefficients, restricting the class of dynamics that can be represented and limiting the ability to encode signed intermodal feedback essential for oscillatory coupling.
+In summary, these results demonstrate that Transformer-based representations can recover multi-modal linear dynamics when provided with sufficient information--either through direct access to spatial degrees of freedom or through extended temporal context that enables implicit state reconstruction.